Liferay

 Overview

-Liferay Objects (introduced and enhanced in Liferay 7.4) allow you to build structured business applications without writing custom Java modules.
-Objects act like database-backed entities where you can define fields, relationships, validations, actions, and permissions all from the UI.
+Unlike the previous versions of Liferay, Liferay Objects (introduced and enhanced in Liferay 7.4) can be used to create structured business applications without the need to write custom Java modules.
+Objects are just like entities backed by a database that you can define their fields, relationships, validations, actions and permissions all from the UI.

-By combining relationships and calculated fields, you can transform simple data entry forms into fully functional business applications.
+Relationships and calculated fields can be used together to enable simple data entry forms to become fully functional business applications.

 Where to Access Objects